The Anatomy of Hope

 What are Hope Tanks?

-This past weekend I had the privilege of speaking and mentoring at the Idaho Student Leadership Forum.
-It’s an annual event hosted at the Capitol where student leadership from high schools and colleges gather to be encouraged is their growth.
+The Anatomy of Hope This past weekend I had theprivilege of speaking and mentoring at the Idaho Student Leadership Forum.
+It’s an annual event hosted at the Capitolwhere student leadership from high schools and colleges gather to be encouraged is their growth.

 But those people we influence come with needs.